gelbphoenix/autocaliweb/README.md

 - Support for CLI compatible Calibre plugins
 - Support for syncing with the KOReader document viewer
 - Setting Automerge option
+- Automatically fetch metadata for newly added books
+- Automatically send new books to your E-Reader

 ### Features only in Autocaliweb